By Roy Burner - Minister of the Gospel

-One of the earlier ministers, who helped influence the Holiness movement, believed that the complacent, worldly, and formalistic church needed to e revived by an outpouring of God's Spirit as on the Day of Pentecost.
+One of the earlier ministers, who helped influence the Holiness movement, believed that the complacent, worldly, and formalistic church needed to be revived by an outpouring of God's Spirit as on the Day of Pentecost.

 He instructed his people to pray, fast, study the Scriptures and, like the Apostles, wait the blessings of God's Spirit to be poured out.
-Not an attitude of indifference but of excitement as to what God has in store to those who seek His power and blessings from on High.
+Not an attitude of indifference but of excitement as to what God had in store to those who would seek His power and blessings from on High.

 The Spirit of Pentecost needs to come alive; more now than ever before, to counteract the formality of so many present day churches, where the move of God would not even be understood.
 At Pentecost a new phase of the revelation of God to men began.
 It did not end there, as some might think, but continues even to this day!